mcduryea/Intro-to-Bioinformatics/ClassicalInferenceAndSimulationBasedInference.md

 #### Permutation Tests for Group Comparisons

 We can also use a Bootstrapping procedure for conducting two-sample comparison hypothesis tests.
 Perhaps we are wondering whether there is a difference in the mean flipper lengths for male and female penguins.
-We know that our sample `penguins_samp2` has the correct/meaningful assignment of each penguin's `sex`.
+We know that our sample `penguins` has the correct/meaningful assignment of each penguin's `sex`.
 This results in a group of male and female penguins whose average flipper length is a quantity we can compute.
 Once we have those average flipper lengths, we can subtract them to find the difference in mean flipper lengths between male and female penguins in our sample.

 Next, we can permute (shuffle) the values in the `sex` column, creating a new grouping of the penguins which is not actually related to the `sex` of the penguins at all.
 Similarly, we can compute the average flipper length within each group and subtract those averages to find the difference in mean flipper length between the two groups.
 We can do this lots of times, obtaining lots of differences in average flipper lengths for which the `sex` variable is meaningless.
 Then, we can see whether our sample, where `sex` is a meaningful variable, is an outlier in this distribution of bootstrapped results.